racgoo/scry/README.md

 All function and method calls executed between `Tracer.start()` and `Tracer.end()` will have their names, input values, and return values automatically logged and recorded.

+⚠️ Only works when NODE_ENV=development is set in your Node.js environment. ⚠️

 ```jsx
 import { Tracer } from "@racgoo/scry";